 The differences were 10-100 fold.
 In comparison, in the US at that time, the differences were only 1.5-2 fold for different areas.
 Therefore, it was believed that environmental factors could be playing a significant role in chronic disease incidents.

-6,500 Chinese citizens, ages 35-64, participated in the study, from 65 different countries.
+6,500 Chinese citizens, ages 35-64, participated in the study, from 65 different counties.
 367 variables were measured, including blood and urine samples, food and soil samples, viruses and toxins like pesticides and heavy metals.

 The consistency of the results, after a detailed analysis of the data, led researchers to conclude that overall, the closer people came to an all plant-based diet, the lower their risk for chronic disease.

 Even small differences in amounts of animal protein in people’s diets raised cholesterol and disease incidence.